New Front Door Cost

 Replacing a front door is a job which can be carried out on a DIY basis, but it may take longer than employing a carpenter or joiner to complete it.
 Before beginning any work, you need to know that replacing a front door or frame is a ‘controlled fitting’ under Building Regulations, so you’re required to notify Building Control.

 If you choose to DIY, it may be easier to purchase a door set.
 A door set comes with a frame with a front door already hung inside.
-Before ordering anything, double check the measurements for both the frame and the door.
+Before ordering anything, double-check the measurements for both the frame and the door.

 DIY front door installation

 Below is an external door standard size guide.
-These sizes are more than likely available and won’t need to be made-to-measure:
+These sizes are more than likely available and won’t need to be made to measure:

 Metric (mm) Imperial (inches)